kartoza/osgs/sphinx/source/services/nginx.md

 # Nginx - PR ![PR](https://img.shields.io/badge/pr-green?style=for-the-badge)

-Nginx is a lightweight web server acting as a proxy in front of QGIS server, and as a server for the static HTML content.
+Nginx is a lightweight web server acting as a proxy in front of QGIS Server and as a server for the static HTML content.

-**Service name:** nginx
+**Service name:** Nginx

 **Project Website:** [NGINX](https://www.nginx.com/)